Agricultural Services Events

 - Herbicide options for weed control: http://www.agric.gov.ab.ca/app23/herbsel

-The mowing program entails the mowing of at least two meters on each side of 1700 kilometers of gravel roads and four meters each side of 200 kilometers of paved and cold mix roads.
+The mowing program entails the mowing of at least three meters on each side of 1700 kilometers of gravel roads and four meters each side of 200 kilometers of paved and cold mix roads.
 Mowing is necessary to assist graders in maintaining shoulders, reduce snow from drifting on roads and to increase line of sight at intersections and approaches.
 All hamlets, subdivisions and cemeteries within the County are also mowed for aesthetics and weed control.

 7. Shelterbelt Tree Program